iagoleal/iagoleal.github.io/content/posts/automata-tensor-networks.md

 and computes a complex number.
 Also, yes, the pun is intended.
 Those physicists...

-[^free-vect]: You can also use formal linear combinations of elements of $X$, and everything works the same.
-For finite sets, they are isomorphic.

 For each element $x \in X$,
 there is an indicator function $\ket{x}$ and, as expected, these form an orthonormal basis of $\C^X$.[^braket-notation]